nathan-synfo/n8n-nodes-billingboothone/README.md

 ### Webhook Trigger

-The **Billing Booth One Webhook** node allows your workflows to start automatically when events occur in Billing Booth One.
+The **Billing Booth One** node allows your workflows to start automatically when events occur in Billing Booth One.

 #### Setting Up a Webhook Trigger

-1. Add the **Billing Booth One Webhook** node to your workflow
+1. Add the **Billing Booth One** node as a trigger on your workflow.
+2. Under triggers, select **Billing Booth One Trigger**
-2. Select your Billing Booth One API credentials
+3. Select your Billing Booth One API credentials
-3. Choose which **Events** to subscribe to:
+4. Choose which **Events** to subscribe to:
    - **Invoices** - Trigger on invoice events (created, updated, sent, etc.)
    - **Payments** - Trigger on payment events (received, failed, etc.)
    - **Mandates** - Trigger on mandate events (created, cancelled, etc.)